Updated May 2023

 Please note that this curriculum is designed for full-time students (see Career Ladder) and consists of 8-12 credit hours per semester, much of which is laboratory and clinical coursework.
 If you have significant family or work obligations, we encourage you to take as many of the required general education classes as possible (PSYC, ENG, BIOL, ANTH) prior to beginning the NUR course sequence.

-ALL STUDENTS must make an appointment with the MCC Counseling and Advising Center to develop a Nursing Course Plan (231-777-0362).
+ALL STUDENTS must make an appointment with the MCC Counseling and Advising Center to develop a Nursing Course Plan (231-777-0362 or see https://www.muskegoncc.edu/counseling-and-advising-center/).

 How long will I have to wait to start the Nursing courses?

-The wait time varies depending on the number of applicants who have met all requirements for admission; the Ready List is updated continuously.
-Students on the Ready List will be called for admission in the order their names appear on the Ready List which is based on the date and time of the Nursing Program application.
+The wait time varies depending on the number of applicants who have met all requirements for admission; the Waitlist is updated continuously.
+Students will be called for admission in the order their names appear on the Waitlist which is based on the date and time of the Nursing Program application.
 If, at the time your name is called, circumstances prevent you from beginning the Nursing Program, you may defer your admission.

-Up to half of each class (25 out of 50 in both the Summer and Fall semesters) will be selected from the applicants who have completed all general education courses required for the AAS degree.
-Students who qualify for this accelerated admissions need to see a counselor for an Accelerated Application.
+Up to half of each class (Summer and Fall admissions) will be selected from the applicants who have completed all general education courses required for the AAS degree.
+Students who qualify need to see a counselor for an Accelerated Application.

-Our admission is competency based, so once you have met our Ready List requirements, you will be admitted into the Muskegon Community College Nursing Program; as of Winter 2019 wait time was only about 1.5 years.
-Accelerated Admission will hopefully cut about a year off the regular wait time.
+Our admission is competency based, so once you have met our waitlist requirements, you will be admitted into the Muskegon Community College Nursing Program; as of Summer 2023 wait time was about 1.5 years.
+Accelerated Applications can hopefully cut some time off the estimated regular wait time depending on how many students are qualified for the accelerated applications at any given time.

 Once I have applied, how will I know that I am accepted into the Nursing Program?

-Communication regarding nursing admissions is through the official MCC email system; you are officially accepted into the Nursing Program when you have replied via MCC email to the official invitation sent by the Nursing Program indicating there is a space for you in the next class and you have been enrolled for NUR 100, Overview of the Nursing Profession.
-During the application process, you will receive information on how you can verify that your name has been placed on the Ready List and where you can obtain updates on wait times, projected call-in periods, etc.
+Communication regarding nursing admissions is through the official MCC email system; you are officially accepted into the Nursing Program when you have replied via MCC email to the official invitation sent by the Nursing Program indicating there is a space for you in the next class.
+During the application process, you will receive information on how you can verify that your name has been placed on the Waitlist and where you can obtain updates on wait times, projected call-in periods, etc.

-What coursework or testing can I complete while I am waiting on the Ready list?
+What coursework or testing can I complete while I am on the Waitlist?

 You are encouraged to take any non-nursing general education course in the curriculum, subject to the pre-requisites for those courses.
-For example, take BIOL 105 Anatomy and Physiology I as this is a lab course and can be time consuming.
+For example, take BIOL 152 L&L, Human Anatomy, as this is a lab course and can be time consuming.
 It will make your course load lighter when you do get into the Nursing Program.
-Courses that you can take while waiting for the NUR classes are:
+Courses that you can take while waiting to enter the Nursing Program are:

 - * ANTH 103 – Cultural Diversity in Contemporary Society